Editorial Standards

 Sources, renewal window, fee, CE and online 15115 specs come directly from the IRS.

-Step by Step, How To Respond To Form 15115 Online
+Step by Step, How To Respond To Form 15115 by Fax or Mail

 1. Confirm what the IRS asked for

 Open the notice and list the items requested, for example CE proof, a signed page, or a corrected entry on Form 8554.
 This keeps your upload set tight and complete.
-The IRS built the online 15115 to accept the missing pieces, and it will confirm when your package is complete.
+Per the form instructions, only the items the IRS flagged on Letter 5499 need a response; you do not have to complete every checkbox on Form 15115.

 4. Double check CE and PTIN before you hit submit

-Since missing or unverifiable CE is the most common bottleneck, confirm your hours are posted in your PTIN account and that they match your 8554 CE table.
+Since missing or unverifiable CE is the most common bottleneck, confirm your hours are posted in your PTIN account and that they match your 8554 CE table (and if Letter 5499 specifically asked for CE certificates, attach the actual signed certificates for the renewal cycle – self-reporting hours on the hours line does not satisfy a certificate request).
 Make sure your PTIN is active for the year.
 If either item is off, fix it first, then respond.

 5. Submit and save proof

-After you e sign and submit, save two things, the on screen confirmation and the downloaded copy of your completed Form 15115.
+After you fax or mail the signed form, save two things, the fax confirmation or mail tracking receipt and a copy of your completed Form 15115.
 Store them with your renewal records.
 If you later need to call for status, you will have exact timestamps and file names ready.
 The IRS asks that you allow up to 90 days before calling.
 The EA Enrollment phone number is 855 472 5540.

 File Prep Cheat Sheet